 There are also key drivers recently researched that demonstrated the impact of the work culture and environment in a remote workforce.
 What do we expect the average workplace to look like in a post-COVID-19 world?

 When assessing the implications of a remote or more widely distributed workforce these should be factored in.
-Not every sector will be as affected as prescribed below, but they are important to acknowledge so that every business can then weigh up the pros and cons.
+Not every sector will be as affected as prescribed below.
+But they are important to acknowledge so that every business can weigh up the pros and cons.

 - Productivity/Output: highly dependent on the worker’s role, job complexity, the interaction required to do well, and quality of space if employees work outside the office.

-- Agglomeration for Innovation/Creativity: research supports a mix of remote and in-office working has measurable benefits, but only for the short-term.
-Permanent virtual work hasn’t been proven as beneficial, and employees have gains from regular face-to-face environments.
+- Agglomeration for Innovation/Creativity: research supports a mix of remote and in-office work has measurable benefits, but only for the short-term.
+Permanent virtual work is not proven to be as beneficial.
+Employees have gains from regular face-to-face environments.

-- Culture and Branding: fewer employees feel able to connect to their company culture with remote working and are less likely to be engaged with it.
+- Culture and Branding: fewer employees connect to their company culture with remote working and are less likely to be engaged with it.

-The office provides organisations the ability to foster a corporate culture.
-It communicates a company’s purpose, vision, and values to the extent that employees not on board with these shouldn’t really be kept on.
+The office provides organisations with the ability to foster a corporate culture.
+It communicates a company’s purpose, vision, and values.
+To the extent that employees not on board with these shouldn’t really be kept on.
 Anyone in the company who doesn’t buy into the company culture isn’t going to do you any favours.

 Running a business virtually makes communicating these concepts exceptionally difficult.
 Not only that, but organisations lose the opportunity to demonstrate branding in-office if they work towards virtual models only.

-Culture can be recognised through various aspects of the business: hierarchy, dress code, norms around hours worked, attendance, performance metrics, level of formal versus informal communication, amongst many others.
+We see culture across the business.
+Hierarchy, dress code, norms around hours worked, attendance, performance metrics, level of formal versus informal communication, amongst many others.

 The Cushman & Wakefield report on Purpose of Place: History and Future of the Office reveal that “there are no completely applicable studies that examine the direct relationship between remote work and corporate culture.”

-There is however information about how remote working and culture are interminably intertwined.
-Culture influences how much a business can use remote working, and likewise remote working can create a feedback loop that will influence future culture.
+Culture influences how much a business can use remote work.
+And likewise, remote working can create a feedback loop that will influence future culture.
 Many businesses have had to consider and create new ways to foster a culture with the greater degrees of remote working made possible as well as hybrid/flexi-models becoming more the norm.

 Three Cultural Feedback Impacts